SuDbz/BrainBank/go/go.md

     - [blueprint](https://go-blueprint.dev/)
  - Mod

    Mod files in Go are configuration files that specify the dependencies and version requirements of a Go project.
    They were introduced in Go 1.11 to simplify dependency management and make it more reliable.

+   ###### 1. go mod init
+        Initializes a new Go module and creates a go.mod file in the current directory.

-        go mod init example.com/yourproject
+        Example: go mod init example.com/yourproject

+        Functionality:
+            Sets the module path in the go.mod file.
+            Adds any direct dependencies to the require section of the go.mod file.

+    ###### 2. go mod tidy
+         Ensures that the go.mod file and the vendor directory are consistent with the project's dependencies.

+         Example: go mod tidy

+         Functionality:
+            Adds missing dependencies to the go.mod file.
+            Removes unnecessary dependencies from the go.mod file.
+            Updates dependency versions to the latest compatible ones.
+            Updates the vendor directory to match the dependencies in the go.mod file.

+   ###### 3. go mod vendor
+          Copies all dependencies into a vendor directory within the projec

+          Example: go mod vendor

+          Functionality:
+             Creates a vendor directory at the project's root.
+             Copies all dependencies listed in the go.mod file into the vendor directory.
+             This can be useful for offline builds or specific dependency management strategies.

     - [go module dependency](https://www.youtube.com/watch?v=5VKZzVNKodk)

 ## Go Language Notes <a name = "notes"></a>
  - [Intergaces](features/Interfaces.md)